Tedfulk/goatmeal/README.md

 - `/query`: Search for information
 - `/query +domain.com`: Search with specific domain
+- `/o`: Toggle enhanced search mode
+- `/o query`: One-time enhanced search
 - `esc`: Exit search mode

+#### Enhanced Search
+The enhanced search mode (🔍+) uses AI to optimize your search queries for better results.
+When enabled:
+- Queries are automatically enhanced with relevant context
+- Location and time information are considered
+- Ambiguous terms are clarified
+- Results are more targeted and comprehensive
+- Queries are optimized while staying under character limits

+Examples:
+- Basic: `/what's the weather like?`
+- Enhanced: `/o what's the weather like?`
+  - Gets transformed into a more specific query including location and time context
+- Domain-specific: `/o python tutorials +python.org`
+  - Enhanced query limited to python.org domain

+The status bar shows 🔍+ when enhanced mode is active.
+You can toggle it with `/o` or use it for a single search with `/o query`.

 ### Conversation List